It’s the biggest sales weekend of the year. Shop our favorite deals now ahead of Cyber Monday

 At roughly 20 pounds for both, these sawhorses can be a little burdensome to transport.

-But with so many sawhorses on the market, finding the best one for your workshop can be confusing.
+With so many sawhorses on the market, finding the best one for your workshop can be confusing.
 You’ll need to consider the type, weight capacity, flexibility, and price.
 We’re here to help.

 Sawhorses have been around for hundreds of years, used by everyone from shipwrights to housebuilders.
 There’s no easier or more flexible way to support wood or other materials than by using a pair of sawhorses.